mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 Super shotguns can be found in various mid to late-game levels.

 In the original Doom 3, there is now a level transition from the final level of the base campaign to the first level of the Resurrection of Evil campaign.

+### Nightmare

+The health drain mechanic has been removed.
+You will also not start with the soul cube because the soul cube is not equipable in this mod.

+Enemies no longer use a 'reaction' animation when first seeing the player.
+Instead, they will begin attacking immediately.

+Many enemy animations have been sped up.
+This means that they can walk, run, and attack faster.
+Imp, cacodemon, and hellknight fireballs are also faster.

 ## How to make your own mods for RBDOOM-3-BFG